Skip to main content

 How to configure your Jira Server firewall rules to ensure proper Quantive plugin functionality

-Written by Boyan Barnev
+Written by Neli Ivanova

-Updated over a week ago
+Updated over 2 years ago

 It's a good security practice to host your Jira server instances behind a firewall.
 This often means that you must whitelist explicitly inbound and outbound traffic to Jira for installed Marketplace applications that require it.
 The OKRs for Jira by Quantive plugin needs bidirectional communication to the Quantive API server.
 This article explains the API calls the Quantive Jira plugin makes and the corresponding Firewall rules that must be configured.